DevSunilShaw/Seamless-Payment-App/README.md

 ![Step 1 Screenshot](1.png)

-You will see the Seamless Payment Interface with the "Pay ₹10" button.
+You will see the Seamless Payment Interface with the "Pay" button.

 ![Step 2 Screenshot](2.png)

 Test the payment flow

-Click “Pay ₹10” to create a test UPI transaction.
+Click “Pay” to create a test UPI transaction.

 The UPI QR code and link will appear for scanning.